-2 Rule details Name
+Rule details Name

 Assign Short Term Work

-y Audit log Description
+) Audit log Description

 • When: Issue created

 Rule is run when an issue is created.
 Scope

 Single project ~

-If: Issue Type is one of Projects
+) lf: Issue Type is one of Bug, Task Projects

-Bug, Task SCRUM ~
+SCRUM ~

-Then: Assign the issue to Member of special-task-force using balanced workload assignment Allow rule trigger Check to allow other rule actions to trigger this rule.
-Only enable to need this rule to execute in response to another rule.
-Notify on error this if yo
+Then: Assign the issue to Member of special-task-force using Allow rule trigger Check to allow other rule actions to trigger this rule.
+Only enable th need this rule to execute in response to another rule. nis if yoi

+alanced workload assignment Notify on error

-E-mail rule owner once when rule starts failing after success
+E-mail rule owner once when rule starts failing after success ~

 And: Add watchers Owner

-R opos-supervisor R admin
+R opos-supervisor 🖪 admin ~

 The owner will receive emails when the rule fails.

-And: Transition the issue to a day ago
+) And: Transition the issue to Created

+ТО DO a day ago

-ТО ДО Updated
+Updated

 Add component a few seconds ago

-Actor

-R automation-executor ~

 Actions defined in this rule will be performed by the user selected as the actor.

+Actor Action Actions defined in this rule will be performed by the user selected as the actor.